bird-house/birdhouse-deploy/birdhouse/components/README.rst

 * Can autodeploy deploy the PR from ``master`` branch, the stable reference point

-  * This could fail if some changes, in the PR, are compatible with autodeploy, example ``./pavics-compose.sh`` calls some binaries that do not exist in the autodeploy docker image.
+  * This could fail if some changes in the PR, are incompatible with autodeploy.
+For example: ``./pavics-compose.sh`` calls some binaries that do not exist in the autodeploy docker image.

-* Can autodeploy be triggered again successfully, after PR is live
+* Can autodeploy be triggered again successfully, after the PR is live

-  * This could fail if PR renamed some files and forgot to add to ``.gitignore`` the old file names.
-Then old file names will appears as new uncommitted files and autodeploy will halt because it expects a clean working directory.
+  * This could fail if the PR renamed some files and forgot to add the old file names to a ``.gitignore`` file.
+Then old file names will appear as new uncommitted files and autodeploy will halt because it expects a clean working directory.

 Here is a sample setup to test autodeploy:

 * Have 2 checkout directories.
-One is for starting the stack using ``./pavics-compose.sh``, the other one is to push new bogus change to trigger the autodeploy.
+One is for starting the stack using ``./pavics-compose.sh``, the other one is to push new bogus changes to trigger the autodeploy mechanism.

 .. code-block:: shell